Workflows

 Create Evaluation

 The Create Evaluation action generates an evaluation when the rule triggers are met.
-This action should be paired with an Asset Property Comparison, Asset Attribute Comparison, and/or Telemetry Comparison trigger.
+This action should be paired with an Asset Detail Item Comparison, Asset Attribute Comparison, and/or Telemetry Comparison trigger.

 • Action Type*: Select the type of action to perform.
 Select “Create Evaluation”.